Ill-posed Estimation in High-Dimensional Models with Instrumental Variables

 \subsection{The Desparsified IV Lasso Estimator}

 In this section, we introduce our estimation procedure which is based on desparsifying a Lasso estimator.
-The methodology is based on regularized estimators of the matrices $\Theta:=\Sigma^{-1}$, $M$, and $\Theta^M := (M^T\Theta M)^{-1}$ denoted by $\wh \Theta$, $\wh M$, and $\wh\Theta^M$, respectively, which are introduced in Subsection \ref{sub:sec:reg_mat} below.
+The methodology is based on regularized estimators of the matrices $\Theta:=\Sigma^{-1}$, $M := \EE[Z X^T]$, and $\Theta^M := (M^T\Theta M)^{-1}$ denoted by $\wh \Theta$, $\wh M$, and $\wh\Theta^M$, respectively, which are defined in Subsection \ref{sub:sec:reg_mat}.
 We propose the following \textit{desparsified IV Lasso estimator} of $\beta^0$ given by

 where $\wtl \beta$ is a consistent estimator of $\beta^0$ that makes use of the underlying sparsity assumption.
 The first summand on the right hand side of \eqref{desp:lasso} corresponds to a regularized empirical analog of $\beta^0$ as in \eqref{beta_0}.
-The second summand of the right hand side of \eqref{desp:lasso} accounts for the regularization bias of our matrix estimators.
+The second summand on the right hand side of \eqref{desp:lasso} accounts for the regularization bias of our matrix estimators.

 The proposed estimator naturally extends the 2SLS estimator to the high-dimensional case.
 Consider the situation of a known sparsity structure where regularization is not required and so $\wh \Theta$, $\wh M$, and $\wh\Theta^M$ are the usual empirical counterparts of $\Theta$, $M$ and $\Theta^M$.
 In this case it holds $\wh\Theta^M\wh M^T \wh\Theta\mathbf Z^T\mathbf X/n=I_p$ and moreover, $\wh \beta$ coincides with the 2SLS estimator.